Top 10 Rogue Fitness Weight Plates in 2020

 - No real disadvantages to this set.
 Some may prefer American made weights, but this is a good quality, well priced set.

 These thinner plates are available individually, or in sets up to 150 kilograms.
-The plates meet IWF standards, and would make a good starter set for newcomer to weightlifting, or provide additional weight to an experienced lifter.
+The plates meet IWF standards and would make a good starter set for a newcomer to weightlifting, or provide additional weight to an experienced lifter.

 This is a multi-purpose set, designed for weight trainers and weight lifters, but not for powerlifters.
 These are not bumper plates, and are manufactured from cast-iron, and not designed to be dropped.
 They do, however, come with a five-year warranty against breakage (unless there is evidence of excessive dropping).
 The unique design makes handling of the plates much more convenient than other designs.

 - These weightlifting plates have six holes spaced evenly around the plate, which make for easy lifting, carrying, and loading.
 Note that this feature is not available on the smaller change plates from 2.5 – 10 pounds.